"This fun, all-ages activity brings history alive! All you need is a bow, an arrow, an apple, and an idiot."

 - In the Hercules: The Legendary Journeys episode "Reign of Terror", King Augeus gains Zeus' powers and forces a man to stand with an apple on his head while he takes shots at the apple with lightning bolts.
 He misses wildly.
 Aphrodite saves the man by distracting Augeus, just as the last bolt passes between the man's legs.

 - Once Upon a Time: Peter pulls out an apple.
 Henry says he doesn't like apples—"It's a family thing."
 Peter tells him that the apple's not for eating...it's for target practice.
+Henry then asks why Peter put poison on the arrow if he's shooting an apple, and Peter replies "motivation not to miss."
+The Lost Boys apparently regularly do this for fun.

 - In the Northumbrian ballad of Adam Bell, Clym of the Clough, and Wyllyam of Cloudeslee, which was a source of Walter Scott's Ivanhoe, William of Cloudeslee tells the king he will put an apple on his seven-year-old son's head and shoot it off at 120 paces: